Shifting the needle: how our research funding is moving things forward

 This kind of view helps us make better decisions about what we fund and how we support it.

-It also gives us a clear way to show how research is moving forward — and how our supporters are helping bring better tests, treatments and care closer to men.
+It also gives us a clear way to show how research is moving forward — and how our supporters are helping bring better tests, treatments and care closer to men who need them.